ministryofjustice/moj-frontend/docs/design-system-impact.md

   Last updated: {{ spendLastUpdated }}
 </p>

-The average cost of developing a reusable component is £5,000.
+It costs £5,000 (on average) for the Design System team to develop a reusable component.

-The amount of times Design System components are initially used in MOJ services is 2,481.
+Design System components are used 2,481 times in MOJ services.

-This does not count multiple uses of the same component in a single service.
-For example, if a service uses the Date picker component 50 times, only 1 instance is counted.
+This counts the first time each component is used in a service.
+So if a service uses the date picker 50 times, for example, it'll be counted just once.

 Multiplied, this tells us the impact on spending.